-The nearest town to the magnificent Victoria Fall is called Victoria Falls in Zimbabwe side and in Zambian Side called Livingstone, and they are only 5 to 10 minutes driving distance away.
-So no matter where you are staying it’s not going to be challenging to visit the falls and the cross-border crossing is very easy for day trippers.
-Both sides of the border town have its own international airport makes it easy for tourists around the world.
+The nearest town to the magnificent Victoria Falls is called Victoria Falls on the Zimbabwean side and Livingstone on the Zambian side, both just a 5 to 10 minutes drive away.
+So, no matter where you stay, visiting the falls is not a challenge, and the cross-border crossing is easy for day-trippers.
+Both sides have their own international airports, making it convenient for tourists from around the world.

-With a width of 5540 ft (1688 m) and height of 355 ft.
-(108 m), in its high season, millions of cubic feet of water plunging over the edge each minute with sprays visible for miles reaching up to 1300 ft (400 m) or higher creates a spectacular view.
-No wonder why it is often called ‘the smoke that thunders’.
+With a width of 5540 ft (1688 m) and a height of 355 ft (108 m), during its high season, millions of cubic feet of water plunge over the edge each minute, with sprays visible for miles, reaching up to 1300 ft (400 m) or higher, creating a spectacular view.
+It’s no wonder why it is often called ‘the smoke that thunders’.

-While visiting on the Zambian side of the falls, you need to walk along the cliff opposite the waterfalls and can get completely soaked.
-The views of the waterfalls are little different on the Zimbabwe side than Zambian side since you could see the front of the falls from a distance without getting soaked.
+While visiting the Zambian side of the falls, you can walk along the cliff opposite the waterfalls and may get completely soaked.
+The views of the waterfalls on the Zimbabwean side are slightly different, as you can see the front of the falls from a distance without getting soaked.

 Best Time to Visit

-I was visiting in October knowing that the falls is less attractive, but I had no other choice.
-October through November at the end of the dry winter period – the water level is lowest, and the weather is hot and humid.
-But the advantage is that low water levels ensure that you will have unobstructed charming views without mist on both sides of the Falls, but the Zambian side dries up, and like me, you may end up seeing the bare rock face.
-On the other hand water flow on the Zimbabwean side is permanent but recedes in volume with the seasons.
+I visited in October, knowing that the falls might be less impressive, but it was my only option at the time.
+During October and November, which marks the end of the dry winter period, the water level is at its lowest, and the weather is hot and humid.
+However, there’s a silver lining – the low water levels ensure unobstructed and charming views without mist on both sides of the Falls.
+Keep in mind that while the Zambian side might dry up and reveal the bare rock face, the Zimbabwean side maintains a steady flow of water, although it recedes in volume with the changing seasons.

 In October – November: